StateMirror - Spec Sheet

 - Snapshot retrieval by snapshot_id or exact evidence_ref

-Verification export
+Verification and export

 - Export contents are evidence-level receipts, not decisions: snapshot_id, received_at, evidence_ref, evidence_type, payload_hash, chain_hash, and instance-local sequence.